step-/yad/feature-comparison.md

 - A Meson build (thanks Dima Krasner @dimakr) [0.42.83].
 - GTK+-3 Layer-shell support using the new `--layer` and `--edge` options (thanks Dima Krasner @dimakr) [0.42.83].
 - New `"expand"` type for the `--buttons-layout` option (GTK+-3 only) [0.42.86].
+- Only the GTK+-3 version of the HTML dialog is supported.
+  The binary is built without hard dependency on WebKitGtk because WebKit is loaded dynamically if the `libwebkit2gtk` shared library is detected at runtime.
+[0.42.87]

 ## Frozen features

-Due to Fatdog64 Linux no longer packaging the Webkit engine, I stopped compiling and maintaining yadL's HTML dialog widget.
-Pull requests are welcome!
+Due to Fatdog64 Linux no longer packaging the Webkit engine, I stopped compiling and maintaining yadL's GTK+-2 version of the HTML dialog.

-The POT and PO translation files are no longer maintained.
+The POT and PO translation files are in sore state.
 Pull requests are welcome!

 ## Historical bug fixes